ReinerWilhelmsAmeotoko/Kettenbruch/README.md

 [[a b c d];[e f g h]] as [[27, 7, 15, -1];[15, 3, 10,  2]]
 The updates of this table with new inputs form X and Y follow from the algebra used in substiting x --> p+1/x applied to above formula, and similar for y -- > q + 1/x.
+Z updates it's state by replacing it self as z --> 1/(z - r), where r is an integer number representing the next coefficient in the output CF. Z has to find the coefficent r by checking if current coefficient matrix can be reduced by pulling out an integer r, just like one would find r = 1, to rewrite the fraction 23/13 as 1+10/12.
+Except that in this case the fraction is a low rank rational function.
+The value r only depends on the coefficients in the numberator and denominator polynomials.
-Z updates it's state by reformulating the by z --> 1/(z - r), where r is an integer number representing he next coefficient in the output CF. The functions of Z is implemented in the C++ template class called CFMaker<typename Ts>, whereas X and Y are represented by a very rudimentary template class called Kettenbruch<typename Ts>, which is basically a list or vector of integer numbers.
-I have tested this only with long int.
+The functions of Z is implemented in the C++ template class called CFMaker<typename Ts>, whereas X and Y are represented by a very rudimentary template class called Kettenbruch<typename Ts>, which currently is just a list or vector of integer numbers.
+The intention is to also replace X and Y by actual generators that spit out the next CF coeffient, that is, X and Y the can do all the things Z can, but also have a mechanism for storing and retreiving the CF coefficients.

+I have tested these template classes so far only with a type of long int, that is 64 bit integers (may be 128 on other systems).

 I might later write a better description with more details in LaTeX, until then I highly recommend the https://perl.plover.com/yak/cftalk/ by Mark Jason Dominus